klausbreyer/moba/readme.txt

 * Upload photos as batch selection
 * Choose if should be a draft or published
 * Copy the link to your mobile phone

+== Debugging ==
+* If only one post is being created, but none or not all are uploaded: Depending on the server load, it may be helpful to increase the memory limit.
+It should be at least 100m, better 200m.